As a QQI Approved Training Provider/Institution Qualtec are required to publish External Reviews. The following are the latest reviews:

 The Head of Training & Quality will copy the email to any other interested parties.

-This will be copied to the Customer Complaints folder in Outlook and attached to the Customer file in Act.
+This will be copied to the Customer Complaints folder in Act.

 The Head of Training & Quality will review complaints within a month to see if it has been dealt with to the satisfaction of the complainant.